duckduckgo/zeroclickinfo-fathead/lib/fathead/eslint/readme.md

 - Use *fixable* and *recommended* properties as **categories**
 - Parse MD file with **details** for each rule.
 Extract content of first two sections.
 - Markdown support for rule details (including code blocks)

+### V 1.2
+#### Parse
+- (Some) links in details are not working.
+Fix them or remove them from the output.
+- Introduce logging: Maintaining the scripts without proper logging info will be hard.